padillacoreanolab/med_pc_repo/README.md

     - `conda deactivate`
     - `conda activate {./path/to}/med_pc_repo/bin/conda_environments/env/med_pc_env`

-Step 2.
-Turn on Jupyter Notebooks
+### Step 2.
+Turn on Jupyter Notebooks Program
 - 1 Use the command `jupyter notebook --allow-root` in your terminal
 - 1.1 If a browser window doesn't pop up with Jupyter notebooks, open up a browser window.
 Then copy and paste the URL given in the command line.
 It will be followed by `To access the notebook, open this file in a browser:` and `Or copy and paste one of these URLs:`
     - It should have a format similar to: `http://localhost:8888/?token=gsOH0vx373NRzHUmDzwX9TFzBf5Wx6czWIr1irV7ERKBLmlK`
 - 2 Click on [./jupyter_notebooks](./jupyter_notebooks) in the Jupyter Notebooks GUI (Should be in the web browser)

+### Step 3.
+Run each Data Processing/Analysis Jupyter Notebooks
-Step 3.
-Follow the instructions to run the Jupyter Notebooks at [./jupyter_notebooks/README.MD](./jupyter_notebooks/README.MD)
+- Follow the instructions to run the Jupyter Notebooks at [./jupyter_notebooks/README.MD](./jupyter_notebooks/README.MD)
+- The dataframes and the plots should be saved in subdirectories in: (./jupyter_notebooks/data)[./jupyter_notebooks/data]

 ## Resources